duraki/notes/content/posts/hw/hw_hacking.md

 title: "Hardware Hacking"
 ---

-The hacking of consumer electronics also known as *Hardware Hacking* is a process which users perform in order to customize or modify electronic device s beyond what is typically possible.
+The hacking of consumer electronics also known as *Hardware Hacking* is a process which users perform in order to customise or modify electronic device s beyond what is typically possible.
 The process of consumer electronics hacking is usually accomplished through modification of the system software, either an operating system or firmware, but hardware modifications are not uncommon.

 Multiple methods are used in order to successfully hack the target device, such as gaining shell access, gathering information about the device hardware and software, before using the obtained information to manipulate the operating system.